In This Article

 Best Growing Conditions for Desert Rose Bonsai

 Desert rose bonsai are native to hot, dry climates, so you'll want to give them a warm, sunny place to live in your home.
 Its ideal temperatures range from 40 degrees at night to up to 90 degrees during the day.

 A south-facing window that gets several hours of sunlight per day is an ideal spot for your desert rose bonsai.
-In warm and temperate climates, you can also keep your plant outside to a sunny spot with some afternoon shade from spring through fall, as long as night temperatures are warm enough.
+In warm and temperate climates, you can also keep your plant outside in a sunny spot with some afternoon shade from spring through fall, as long as night temperatures are warm enough.
 Be sure to slowly acclimate your plant to sunnier conditions in the spring, then debug your plant before bringing it back in for the winter.

 A healthy, mature desert rose bonsai should bloom for several weeks in spring and summer with the right conditions.
 A regular fertilizing regimen in the spring and summer growing season can also help your desert rose bonsai flower.
 However, a recently repotted plant may divert energy away from blooming as it focuses on growing roots in its new container.